Are You Tracking Your Company’s Fixed Assets? Should You Be?

 The depreciation period starts on the date that all three requirements are met.
 It ends when you stop using it for your business or when you’ve recaptured the property’s cost, whichever comes first.
 And as is usually the case with the tax code, you may not be able to claim a deduction on the Form 4562 even if all three things are true.

 Cloud-based accounting solutions help you record at least some of the information you’ll need in order to keep track of your fixed assets.
 But when the time comes to prepare your income taxes, you’ll learn how complicated it is to report depreciation.
 For example, which method should you use?
 What is the “class life” of each asset?
 Do you qualify for a “bonus” first-year depreciation?
+Read our article on the depreciation schedule for more information.

 Your financial advisor can help you answer these questions – as long as you’re documenting your fixed assets comprehensively.
 Help them help you.